History of hypnosis: Jean-Martin Charcot

 The neurologist Jean-Martin Charcot (1825–1893) endorsed hypnotism for the treatment of hysteria.
 La méthode numérique ("The numerical method") led to a number of systematic experimental examinations of hypnosis in France, Germany, and Switzerland.
 The process of post-hypnotic suggestion was first described in this period.
-Extraordinary improvements in sensory acuity and memory were reported under hypnosis.
+Extraordinary improvements in sensory acuity and memory were reported in hypnosis.

 From the 1880s the examination of hypnosis passed from surgical doctors to mental health professionals.
 Charcot had led the way and his study was continued by his pupil, Pierre Janet.
-Janet described the theory of dissociation, the splitting of mental aspects under hypnosis (or hysteria) so skills and memory could be made inaccessible or recovered.
+Janet described the theory of dissociation, the splitting of mental aspects in hypnosis (or hysteria) so skills and memory could be made inaccessible or recovered.
 Janet provoked interest in the subconscious and laid the framework for reintegration therapy for dissociated personalities.

 Charcot demonstrating hypnosis on a "hysterical" Salpêtrière patient, "Blanche" (Marie Wittman), who is supported by Joseph Babiński.

 Ambroise-Auguste Liébeault

 Ambroise-Auguste Liébeault (1864–1904) along with Jules Liégeois (1833—1908), Henri-Étienne Beaunis (1830 –1921), and Hippolyte Bernheim (1840–1919), one of the founders of the Nancy School of Hypnosis wrote of the necessity for cooperation between the operator and the subject for rapport to exist.
 Along with Bernheim, he emphasized the importance of suggestibility.